Aoipaka/mageclient/README.md

 Don't think its safe?
 The source code is right in main.js.

 To run the client,
-Run this in inspect element console:
+Run the code below in inspect element console:
 <br>
 \* The injection code below currently does not work, and the client source code must be manually pasted
 <br>